Our planetary commitments

 Nov ’22 – Sustainable Digital Improvements

-Using sustainable web guidelines, I made the following improvements to my home page:
+Using sustainable web strategies, I made improvements to my home page, back-end processes, and switched to green hosting, resulting in these estimated results:

 - A reduction of up to 2/3 less carbon generated per visit per page